TaniaFT/Stock-Pers-List/README.md

 # How to Use

-Branch to access.
-Create a config.py file with api key, as variable api_key - this is imported by both stocklist.py and perslist.py
+Branch to use as needed, stocklist.py is standalone but perslist.py requires perslistClasses.py Create a config.py file with api key, as variable api_key - this is imported by both stocklist.py and perslist.py

 Simply run the main Python files to generate stocklist and personalisation - we use PyCharm.